This page contains a couple of links to mostly Excel related sites I find useful.

 MZTools The best VBA programming productivity tool on the planet!

-Andrew's Excel Utilities: One of the most comprehensive set of Excel productivity tools on the planet!
+Andrew's Excel Utilities: Excel productivity tools you'll love!

 The Excel Blog By Microsoft: news and tips on the latest and greatest from Microsoft.